Muslim Youth Helpline

-Muslim Youth Helpline (MYH) is a national helpline in the UK providing free and confidential faith and culturally sensitive support services targeted at vulnerable young people.
-It is registered as a charity.
+Muslim Youth Helpline (MYH) is a national helpline, registered as a charity, providing free and confidential faith and culturally sensitive support services targeted at vulnerable young people in the United Kingdom.
+Although its target audiences are young Muslims, it does not propagate any religious or political beliefs, seeking only to provide relief to and improve the social condition of vulnerable young people.

 History

-2001-2003: Foundation
+2001–2003: Foundation

-MYH was founded in August 2001 by Mohammed Sadiq Mamdani, who at the time was 18, in response to the social problems endured by Muslim youth in the UK.
+MYH was founded in August 2001 by Mohammed Sadiq Mamdani and Mustafa Suleyman, who were both 18 at the time, in response to the social problems endured by Muslim youth in the UK.
 It was at college that Mamdani first realised the extent of isolation that today's young Muslims experience; while problems such as drug misuse, depression and sexuality are issues common among many young people, he believed that young Muslims often need advice that takes into account broader religious and social contexts.

-2004-2006: Recognition, expansion, campaigns
+2004–2006: Recognition, expansion, campaigns

 By 2004, MYH had expanded nationwide and was the only telephone helpline of its kind in the UK.
-It started running a befriending scheme through which volunteers meet up with young Muslims on a social basis or provide practical help such as accompanying them to job centres, or helping fill in application forms whenever guidance is needed.
+It started running a befriending scheme through which volunteers meet up with young Muslims on a social basis or provide practical help such as accompanying them to jobcentres, or helping fill in application forms whenever guidance is needed.

 In 2004, MYH released a Prison Campaign on muslimyouth.net and was called "Behind Bars".
 After the huge success of the initial campaign it was adopted by MYH as an annual campaign.
 In 2005 they launched its "Doing a Runner" campaign to raise awareness within the community of the many young Muslims who run away from home, and may at various times in their life find themselves vulnerable, alone and homeless.
 The campaign concluded with "2 Dayz of Street Life", an event involving members of the public who stayed in shelters and on the streets for two days to experience what a homeless person may go through.
-In February 2006 MYH was awarded with the CSV Award for the "Most Heart Warming Project" of its kind.
+In February 2006, MYH was awarded with the CSV Award for the "Most Heart Warming Project" of its kind.

-2013-present
+2013–2016: Growth

-An annual dinner takes place in May.
+An annual dinner takes place every year in May with notable guests.
 In May 2014, special guests included Jemima Khan, Asad Ahmed, Mishal Husain amongst others.

-Description

-Muslim Youth Helpline is a national helpline, registered as a charity, providing free and confidential faith and culturally sensitive support services targeted at vulnerable young people in the United Kingdom.
-It does not propagate any religious or political beliefs, seeking only to provide relief to and improve the social condition of vulnerable young people.
+In 2015, MYH reported that an increasing number of young Muslims are seeking advice because they are concerned about Islamophobia in the United Kingdom.
+In 2016, MYH released an article via Refinery29 on how to tackle Ramadan With A Mental Health Condition.
+Akeela Ahmed, who was the director of MYH at the time highlighted that most of the people she worked with, who are dealing with mental health issues, feel guilty if they do not fast.